Jiali-Ling/Group-J2-Highland-games-/PROJECT_EXPLANATION.md

 ### Backend: Node.js + Remix

 Why Node.js:
-Course default direction
+Node.js is widely used and well-supported
-Remix has built-in backend
+Remix has built-in backend capabilities
-Same language for frontend and backend
+Same language for frontend and backend reduces complexity

 Code location:
 app/routes/*.jsx - Each route file has loader and action functions